 M∞: "I told Arthur: value the scabbard above the blade.
 The sword is power — the ability to cut, to decide, to impose will upon the world.
 But the scabbard is protection — the wisdom to endure, to remain whole through every trial.
 Arthur lost the scabbard, of course.
 Morgan le Fay stole it and cast it into a lake.
 And without it, the king could bleed.
 Without protection, even the mightiest sovereign is mortal."

-M∞: "This is the esoteric teaching hidden in every version of the tale: the vessel is always more important than the weapon.
+M∞: "This is the esoteric teaching hidden in every version of the tale: the vessel is more important than the weapon.
 The cup is more important than the lance.
 The scabbard is more important than the sword.
 Containment, receptivity, preservation — these are the higher powers.
 The Grail itself is a vessel.
 Remember this."

 Merlin